Operational Guidelines: One-Parent Family Payment

 See " Payment Related Issues " guidelines for more details.

 A person should notify the department if leaving the State and payment will be suspended for the period of the absence abroad.
-Payment may be made in certain circumstances for a short period (up to 3 weeks) during which a person is temporarily outside the State, for example on holidays and so on.
+Payment may be made in certain circumstances for a short period (up to 3 weeks) during which a person is temporarily outside the State, for example on holidays, attending a funeral and so on.
 See "Payment Methods" guideline for more detail.

 Direct Provision is the means by which the State seeks to meet its obligations to provide for the material needs of people seeking protection in the State.
 Protection seekers are offered accommodation under the system of direct provision operated by the Reception and Integration Agency (RIA) of the Department of Justice.
 Protection seekers living in Direct Provision receive a weekly Direct Provision Allowance.
 This allowance is a non statutory payment administered by designated persons of the Department Social Protection on behalf of the Department of Justice.